List of cities in Japan

 This is a list of cities in Japan sorted by prefecture and within prefecture by founding date.
 The list is also sortable by population, area, density and foundation date.
 Most large cities in Japan are cities designated by government ordinance.
 Some regionally important cities are designated as core cities.
-Tokyo is not included on this list, as the City of Tokyo ceased to exist on July 1, 1943.
-Tokyo now exists as a special metropolis prefecture (都, to), with 23 special wards (with the same status of city) making up the former boundaries of the former city in the eastern half of the prefecture.
+While the City of Tokyo ceased to exist on July 1, 1943, being replaced by the 23 special wards that make up the eastern part of the special metropolis prefecture (都, to) Tokyo, it has been included on this list concurrently with the special wards.